 Design Director, Associate, NCIDQ

-Amy joined Shelton in 2016 as a design intern with the desire to explore integrated project delivery methods.
-She received her Masters of Interior Architecture from Chatham University in 2017.
-Post-graduation, Amy stayed on as a project designer.
-She has continued on a rapid rise to become one of the first two Associates named of the firm and NCIDQ certified in late 2019.
-Amy is a Design Director on our residential projects as well as our commercial, hospitality, and retail projects.
+Amy joined Shelton in as a design intern while she pursued her Masters of Interior Architecture from Chatham University.
+Post-graduation, she stayed on as a project designer and has continued on a rapid rise to become one of the first two Associates named of the firm.
+In addition to her associate status, Amy is NCIDQ certified and a Design Director on our residential projects as well as our commercial, hospitality, and retail projects.

 Raised just north of Pittsburgh in Mercer County, Amy has lived in Pittsburgh since 2013 after graduating from Messiah College with a Bachelors of Arts in Sustainability Studies.
 She resides just east of Pittsburgh with her husband on their 27-acre budding farmstead.